 We call these "thinking traps" and they can happen to any of us!
 While these thoughts are often unrealistic or untrue, they can impact how we feel about ourselves and others.
-This virtual field trip focuses on thought-changing strategies.
-These strategies help us slow down and notice what we may be feeling.
+This virtual field trip focuses on the strategy of thought-changing.
+These strategies help us slow down and notice.
 We can begin to identify thinking traps while developing skills to help us challenge and restructure our thinking in healthy ways.
 The skills we develop using thought-changing strategies can support self-awareness, self-monitoring, and communication of thoughts and feelings.